That's right, at a cost of about 25 cents per packet you can dye your Easter eggs and tackle some of your spring cleaning!

-Dye Your Easter Eggs Then SPRING CLEAN the House!
+Dye Your Easter Eggs and Then Spring Clean the House!

-What's really great about this is the kids might like to help with some of the cleaning since it seems "magically cool" with Kool-Aid, lol.
+Did you know that you can use Kool-Aid to clean your house?!?!
+Check out my step-by-step tutorial below and you'll be cleaning in color in no time!
+What's really great about this is the kids might like to help with some of the cleaning since it seems "magically cool" with Kool-Aid.

 Mix one packet into 2/3 of a cup of cool water and stir until dissolved.

 If you want to you can wipe the eggs down with vinegar and the color will take even better.
 Dunk your eggs into the Kool-aid water mixture till they are the color you want.

 Then use the leftover liquid to spring clean!

 It doesn't matter what color- they all work just fine because of the citric acid!